 When RANKL, which stands for receptor activator of nuclear factor-kappaB ligand, binds to a cellular receptor called RANK (receptor activator of nuclear factor-kappaB), this turns on nuclear factor-kappaB (NFkappaB), a seriously pro-inflammatory messenger.
 NFkappaB moves inside your cells and goes right to your DNA, where it sets off the production of a whole bunch of inflammatory actors—one of which is osteoclasts.
 You may remember we’ve said that anything that promotes chronic inflammation promotes bone loss.
 RANKL’s activation of NKkappaB, which in turn activates osteoclasts, is behind this connection.

 If we want to keep our bones, we must keep RANKL under control.
-However, RANKL is not an altogether bad guy we can afford to totally eliminate (which is what denosumab, A.K.A.
-Prolia does – it totally shuts down RANKL).
+However, RANKL is not an altogether bad guy we can afford to totally eliminate (which is what some medication does – it totally shuts down RANKL).
 RANKL’s binding to RANK is also necessary for the activation of immune cells (our T and B cells, specifically), and we must have functional immune systems to survive.
 What good are great bones if we’re easy prey for destruction by infections or cancer?
-(More on this in our blog discussing of why you do not want to take denosumab.)

 So, how do we safely put a leash on RANKL?
 We send in its decoy receptor, osteoprotegerin (OPG), which also binds with RANKL, and thus blocks the interaction between RANKL and RANK, and the activation of NFkappaB.
 Pretty nifty how our body has worked out this balancing act for us, huh?
 I envision RANKL as a Conan, the Barbarian, kind of guy, and see OPG as standing for “Oh, Pretty Girl!”
 Enough OPG around and RANKL will be tamed.
 Not eliminated (so our immune cells will still mature), but tuned down.